LYQ1107/AgriSTL/README.md

 </p>

 <p align="center">
   Overall framework of AgriSTL.
-This figure can be replaced with your project overview illustration.
+The figure can be replaced with your project overview illustration.
 </p>

 <p align="right">(<a href="#top">back to top</a>)</p>